protesilaos/nefelio-light-syntax/README.md

 # Nefelio syntax theme (light variant)

 High-contrast with vivid colours.
 Inspired by nebulae.
-Magenta is the most prevalent accent, followed by green (turquoise), and cyan.
+Magenta is the most prevalent accent, followed by green, cyan, violet, and blue.

 *Nefelio* comes in light and dark variants.